GoWISE USA 3.7 Quart Programmable Review

 The GoWISE 3.7 Quart absolutely nailed some of the foods we prepared in our cooking tests, and even food it didn't excel at cooking came out tasting enjoyable at the very least.
 This earned it one of the highest scores in this metric.

 The GoWISE was the best in the field when it came to cooking both onion rings and sweet potato fries.
-Its onion rings were near perfectly golden and crunchy on the outside, yet remained nice and tender inside.
+Its onion rings were exceptional; they were crunchy and golden, yet remained nice and tender inside.
 Though we still haven't found an air fryer that could make truly crispy sweet potato fries, the GoWISE came the closest.
 Its sweet potato offerings had a bit more crunch than the competition, and tasted a bit less soggy.